jaimetur/PhotoMigrator/help/2-arguments-description.md

 ---
 ## 🖼️ Synology / Immich Management
-To use following features, it is mandatory to use the flag '--client=[synology, immich]' to specify which Photo Service do you want to use.
+To use following features, it is mandatory to use the argument `--client=[synology, immich]` to specify which Photo Service do you want to use.
-You can optionally use the flag '--id=[1-3]' to specify the account id for a particular account defined in Config.ini.
+You can optionally use the argument `--id=[1-3]` to specify the account id for a particular account defined in Config.ini.
-If more than one optional flags are detected, only the first one will be executed.
+If more than one optional arguments are detected, only the first one will be executed.

 Following arguments allow you to interact with Synology/Immich Photos.